c-okelly/org_to_anki/README.md

 ### Basic org file syntax

-* Sample answer and question in org file
+* Sample answer and question in org or txt file

  ```org
  * What is the capital of Ireland?